-The process of minimizing your the overall cloud expense by targeting mismanaged resources, securing capacity for bigger discounts, removing waste, and rightsizing the computing service to scale is called cloud cost optimization.
+Cloud Cost Optimization is the process of minimizing the overall cloud expense by targeting mismanaged resources, securing capacity for bigger discounts, removing waste, and rightsizing the computing service to scale.

 Cloud Cost Optimization Strategy